By Dr Qari Asim

 Mental Health related problems are ever present in the modern world and the Muslim Community is not immune from them.
 In addition to the silent nature of the illness there is still an unnecessary stigma attached to mental health problems.

 It is encouraging to see that many Imams are openly addressing the issue of mental health in their sermons and debunking the stigma that is attached to this issue.
 However, much more needs to be done.
-On the World Mental Health day 10 October 2014, many Imams across the country addressed the issue.
+On the World Mental Health day 10 October 2017, many Imams across the country will address the issue.

 Health in Islam